t-foster/t-foster.github.io/StartingTesting.md

     * Follow simple Assemble, Act, Assert
     * Find a guide for your testing framework
         * Coworker, course, blog, Youtube/conference talk?
+    * These tests should be effectively trivial, if you were to write them in a few months once you have a bunch of tests they would be done in an hour.
 4. Wire up test infrastructure
     * Makefiles
     * Unit test main function